viamrobotics/docs/docs/mobility/navigation/_index.md

 The `GetOrientation` readings will report orientations relative to that initial frame.

 To read orientation, first [configure a capable movement sensor](/components/movement-sensor/#supported-models) on your machine.
-Additionally, follow [these instructions](/mobility/frame-system/#configuration) to configure the geometries of each component of your robot within the [frame system](/mobility/frame-system/).
+Additionally, follow [these instructions](/mobility/frame-system/#configuration) to configure the geometries of each component of your machine within the [frame system](/mobility/frame-system/).
 Then use the movement sensor API's [`GetOrientation()`](/components/movement-sensor/#getorientation) method to get orientation readings.

 ### Angular Velocity